Monisha-RK10/YOLOv8-for-Small-Object-Detection-Real-World-Use-Case-on-Traffic-Lights/README.md

 - Use augmentations like Mosaic or MixUp
 - Try YOLOv8s or anchor-free models
 - Apply Test-Time Augmentation (TTA) or confidence threshold tuning

-## Contributions

-Pull requests welcome!
-If you have label improvements or want to add better augmentations, feel free to contribute.